nullsquid/Intro-To-Game-Programming/README.md

 _Instructor: Hyacinth Nil Ramsay_

-This course is taught in 2 parts: beginning with an introduction to game programming concepts in 2D using the very fun framework [LöVE 2D](love2d.org) and then moving to 3D game development in [Unity](unity.com).
+This course is taught in 2 parts: beginning with an introduction to game programming concepts in 2D using the very low-overhead framework [LöVE 2D](love2d.org) and then moving to 3D game development in [Unity](unity.com).
 This document will be updated as I (the instructor) have time and energy.

-_If you're not in my class but are reading this and are interested in anything specific, feel free to email me at [hyacinth@hyacinthnil.com](mailto:hyacinth@hyacinthnil.com)_
+_If you're not one of my current students but are reading this and are interested in anything specific, feel free to email me at [hyacinth@hyacinthnil.com](mailto:hyacinth@hyacinthnil.com)_

 _If you think that this is a cool project and want to support it, the author accepts donations [here](www.ko-fi.com/hyacinthnil)_